Context-Aware Semantic Similarity Measurement for Unsupervised Word Sense Disambiguation: Methods

 \subsection{ELMo}

-ELMo is a deep contextualized word representation model using a bi-directional language (biLM) to generate word embeddings \citep{key-elmo}.
+ELMo is a deep contextualized word representation model using a bi-directional language (biLM) to generate word embeddings \cite{key-elmo}.
 The biLM is trained on a large corpus of text data to predict the next word in a sequence of words given the previous words in both forward and backward directions.

-By combining the hidden states of the biLM at each layer, one can produce the ELMo representation of a word.
+Combining the hidden states of the biLM at each layer allows the production of the ELMo representation of a word.
 Let us denote the biLM as a function $f_{biLM}(x)$ that takes a sequence of words $x$ as input and produces a set of hidden states $H = {h_1, h_2, ..., h_L}$ at each layer $l$.

 The ELMo representation of a sentence $s_i$ is then computed as a weighted sum of the hidden states at each layer $L$ as in Eq. \ref{eq:elmo}: